winitzki/scall/tutorial/programming_dhall.md

 todo: implement

-These data constructors can create any finite tree of type `BInfTree`:
+These data constructors can create  finite trees of type `BInfTree`:

 todo: implement

-To create infinite trees, we need    more general data constructors that use  `makeGFix`.
+To build infinite trees, we need    more general data constructors that use  `makeGFix`.
 Unlike the case with the least fixpoints, there is no fixed set of constructors that is sufficient to create all possible values of a greatest fixpoint type.
 This is because there are infinitely many different ways in which one can build an infinite tree.
 For instance, one could build trees whose leaves are the consecutive prime numbers, or trees that keep repeating a certain subtree with custom changes applied at each level, and so on.
 In each case, one would need to come up with a custom type for the "seed" and a custom "step" function making decisions about generating the next parts of the tree at any point.

+Our first example is an infinite tree that contains no data: the tree starts with a `Branch`, and each branch is again a `Branch`.
+We can implement this tree as a generic value of type `BInfTree a` for any type `a` since we will not need to store any values.

 TODO: implement

+The second example is an infinite tree of type `BInfTree Natural` whose left branches contain consecutive natural numbers (`0`, `1`, `2`, ...) while branching further always on the right.

+The third example is an infinite tree of type `BInfTree a` whose branches switch between left and right, while the leaves carry the consecutive values `x`, `f x`, `f (f x)`, etc., where `x : a` is a given value and `f : a → a` is a given function.

 ### Example: labeled cyclic graphs